andrejv/max_build.sh/README.md

 the root directory of the sources.
 Edit the script so the variables at the top of the script point to the correct destinations.
 Runs the script from a msys shell.

+### Troubleshooting

+If gcc is not found in msys shell enter

+	mount c:/mingw /mingw